jonhadfield/easeprobe/docs/Deployment.md

 ## 4. Docker-Compose Deployment

-The docker-compose deployment is a simple way to deploy EaseProbe with Prometheus and Grafana.
+The docker-compose deployment is a simple way to deploy GuardianProbe with Prometheus and Grafana.

 You can visit [Docker-Compose](../resources/docker-compose/) directory to find the docker-compose file and the configuration files.